Dan Kildee: U.S. House of Representatives

-Elections

-2012
+2012 election

 Kildee's uncle, Dale Kildee, served in the House of Representatives representing Michigan's 5th congressional district.
 In July 2011, Dale Kildee announced he would retire from Congress.
 Dan Kildee declared his candidacy for the House on November 1, 2011.
 He was unchallenged in the Democratic primary.
 In the November election, he defeated Republican State Representative Jim Slezak, 65% to 31%.

 Tenure

 In January 2013, then-House Minority Whip Steny Hoyer appointed Kildee assistant whip.
 His fellow freshmen Democratic members elected Kildee to serve as their representative to the caucus's Steering and Policy Committee.

 In 2019, Kildee helped secure $11.2 million in federal funding to demolish blighted homes in Saginaw.
 He supported Steny Hoyer's "Make it in America" legislation, which would remove tax breaks for companies that move jobs overseas.

 In a September 2016 speech on the U.S. House floor, Kildee claimed that House Republican leaders were refusing to approve emergency aid to Flint because a majority of its residents are Black.
 Congress passed a funding measure that provided $170 million in aid to communities including Flint that sought infrastructure improvements for their water.

-In April 2018, Kildee, Jared Huffman, Jamie Raskin, and Jerry McNerney launched the Congressional Freethought Caucus.

-As of September 2022, Kildee had voted in line with Joe Biden's stated position 100% of the time.
+Kildee voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.